LOC: Kargil: Production

-Just like J. P. Dutta's previous war movie Border, the Indian military provided technical and material assistance during the production and filming of LOC Kargil.
+Just like J. P. Dutta's previous war film Border, the Indian military provided technical and material assistance during the production and filming of LOC Kargil.
 Weapons depicted were those used in the Kargil war, like different variants of the INSAS rifle family as well as Swedish Bofors Haubits FH77 artillery guns and BM-21 Grad multiple rocket launchers.
 Indian Air Force planes like SEPECAT Jaguars in bombing roles and helicopters like Mil Mi-17s and HAL Cheetahs were shown in casualty evacuation roles.
 Pakistani artillery depicted were Indian field guns and 81 mm mortars.
 SLRs stood in for the G3 rifles used by the Pakistan Army.

 Shah Rukh Khan was first offered Sanjay Dutt's role, but things couldn't be worked out.
 Aamir Khan was the initial choice for Karan Nath's role.
 Rahul Khanna and Arbaaz Khan were signed for the film, but both walked out later.
 Jackie Shroff was signed for the film but dropped out later.
-Salman Khan was the original choice for Abhishek Bachchan's role Mukesh Khanna was signed for the film but was later replaced by Raj Babbar.
+Salman Khan was the original choice for Abhishek Bachchan's role.
+Mukesh Khanna was signed for the film but was later replaced by Raj Babbar.
 Danny Denzongpa was signed for the film but later opted-out; Sudesh Berry replaced him later.

 Soundtrack

 The music of this movie was composed by Anu Malik, with lyrics written by Javed Akhtar.
-The music was released by Saregama label.
 According to the Indian trade website Box Office India, with around 15,00,000 units sold, this film's soundtrack album was the year's eighth highest-selling.